fullstackjournalists/intro-to-coding-for-journalists/week4.md

 *If `grunt serve` gives you an error message, type `npm install -g grunt-cli`, and once it installs, run `grunt serve` again.*

-### Add, Commit and Push

-At the command line, type `git status`.
-There should be many files that have not yet been added.

-Type `git add -A`.
-Then commit the files you added by typing `git commit -m " "`.
-Between the quotes, describe what you did, then hit return.
-Remember that I grade you on the quality of your commits, including your commit messages.

-Finally, type `git push origin master` to save your changes to your repository in the cloud at Github.com.

 ## Code Exploration